savoga/mapalignment/README.md

 ### Training
 Important: for the training phase, OSM are considered aligned (ground truth)

-Preprocessing

-- OSM request to get polygons
+- OSM request to get polygons (preprocessing)

-Training

 - Displaced polygons are created from OSM ones
 - Model is instanciated (graph is built)
 - Training is done to learn the displacement → storage of weights